TGS

 Past weather sheds new light on climate

-seen at 11:58, 14 September in Government News Network News - national.
+seen at 11:58, 14 September in Government News Network News - national (Our copy).

 A huge catalogue of old weather data, from the ships��� logs of historic voyages to World War I Royal Navy records, is being used for an international project to recreate the world’s past climate.